 We live in a sweet, sweet neighborhood.
 Old homes, old trees, and mostly old(er) retired residents.
 We’re like the adopted pets on our street: young (ish) parents and three young kids.
 On top of the fact that we have plenty of watchful eyes overlooking the girls as they play outside (in a benevolent way of course) or ride to school, they’re also all quite cool.
 There is the potter down the street, the retired female electrical engineer who sews and reworks antiques, the retired airplane trainers (couple) who sew and paint and cook, there are authors and gardeners… you name it.
+Also our next, next door neighbor who rescues dogs and manages the toy store in down- guess who hands out samples to the kids?
+She’s favorite.
 They’re also all really indulgent with the 9 year old for her flower selling business- I’m SURE you can picture how well that goes down around here!
 She has to alternate where she starts because she sells out before she can get to even four houses EVERY.
 SINGLE.
 TIME.

 And a couple of times a year we have neighborhood parties.
 A year ago at a party we all realized there are a lot of artists and crafts folks around, so we decided to have a craft show before Christmas, with a pre-sale invite only wine party the night before.
 I didn’t have anything, but helped the older girls with their wildflower seeds and acorn crafts. (pom poms glued in acorn caps and made into Christmas ornaments and garlands) They, of course, cleaned up.

 We all had so much fun, and honestly it was a really successful show.
 We’re going to do it again this year… and I’m INTENT on participating this time.